 DIY Plans to Organize Plates or Craft Supplies

-I swear, if I had the wall space, I would build this cabinet to display plates and bowls!
+I swear, if I had the wall space, I would build this plate rack cabinet DIY to display my plates and bowls!
 I love it – it is such an easy and quick build, plus it can be stained or painted to match any decor!
-The free plans to build a Joss & Main Inspired Edison Cabinet is the perfect way to display dinnerware in an easy to build farmhouse-style cabinet!
+The easy to build Edison cabinet is the perfect way to display dinnerware in a farmhouse-style cabinet!
 The cabinet features trim at the top and vertical dowels to separate plates or serving trays, plus a shelf below for bowls or other pieces.
-This cabinet can be easily mounted to the wall, secured through the back into the wall studs.
+This plate rack cabinet is a wall mount design, and is secured through the back into the wall studs.

 - 1-1/4″ pocket hole screws (<– affiliate link)

 - 1-1/4″ brad nails

 - Edge banding for plywood (<– affiliate link)